-- Session format: 45-minute technical paper, 75-minute panel discussion, or 3-hour tutorial (If you have a secondary format preference, please note in the comments)
+- Session format (If you have a secondary format preference, please note in the comments)

-- Audience level (introductory, all, or advanced, REQUIRED) – prerequisites required for advanced
+- Audience level (introductory, all, or advanced) – and whether prerequisites required for advanced

-- Key takeaways (50 words max, REQUIRED) – for use on conference web site and mobile app if accepted
+- Key takeaways (50 words max): For use on conference web site and mobile app if accepted

-- Abstract (100 words max, REQUIRED) – for use on conference web site and mobile app if accepted
+- Abstract (100 words max): For use on conference web site and mobile app if accepted

-- Extended abstract (500 words max, REQUIRED) – for use by reviewers to judge your proposal
+- Extended abstract (500 words max): For use by reviewers to judge your proposal

-- Purpose statements (REQUIRED) – please provide (1) problem statement, (2) what’s new statement, and (3) deliverables statement to assist the reviewers in understanding the practical application of the information to be presented in your paper
+- Purpose statements: Please provide a statement for each of the following — a problem statement, a what’s new statement, and a deliverables statement — to assist the reviewers in understanding the practical application of the information to be presented in your paper.

-- Impact – DesignCon papers, panels, and tutorials should contribute to the educational mission of DesignCon.
+- Impact: Your proposed content should contribute to the educational mission of DesignCon.
 Submissions reporting on important results, methodologies, or case studies of special significance will be considered favorably.
 Submissions on related standards activities are welcome.

-- Commercial content – Product promotion is not permitted in DesignCon technical sessions.
+- Lack of Commercial Content: Product promotion is not permitted in DesignCon technical sessions.
 Evidence of product promotion in a paper, panel, or tutorial proposal will lead to rejection of the proposal.
 It is acceptable to use a product in a design case study or as a proof of concept for a design methodology.

 Note: The DesignCon Technical Program Committee reserves the right to request edits to submitted papers, or to reject a submitted paper if it fails to match the accepted abstract or above guidelines.

-Below is a description of each DesignCon 2020 Track, along with sample topics.
+Below is a description of each DesignCon 2021 track, along with sample topics.
 All relevant proposals—including topics other than those listed—will be considered

 Deadline for Abstracts: June 19, 2020